hashinami46/sakamichi-app-ts-cli/README.md

 Each assets need different requirements.
 You will facing error if you haven't install or provide the requirements needed.

 ## ⚠️ Warning!
+Please read till the end for common usage and knowledge. \
 ~~This app is only supported linux for now!
 I don't have any idea why it won't work on windows.~~ \
 I found the bug that caused errors on windows.
 So, I created a separated python script to extract the assets. \
 If you encounter any errors, maybe you haven't installed the requirements. \